 At Model 284, we utilize data as a tool to predict outcomes in the world of sports.
 Our approach is simple – we use math and models to help address the question of “how do teams win games?”
 Our goal is to provide the sports community with unique information to use as a piece to their puzzle, whether that puzzle is coming up with a prediction, making a bet, or simply gaining a better understanding of the game.

-Sam graduated from St. Olaf College in 2014 with a degree in Mathematics and Statistics, and works at a reinsurance brokerage firm in Minneapolis, Minnesota.
-At Model 284, Sam focuses on basketball and football analytics, and has contributed to Model 284’s College Basketball, NFL, and NBA projects.
-He lives in Minneapolis and enjoys being relentlessly let down by the local sports teams, weightlifting, country music, making lists, and Game of Thrones.
+Sam graduated from St. Olaf College with a degree in Mathematics and Statistics and works as a reinsurance broker/catastrophe modeler at Holborn Corporation in Minneapolis, Minnesota.
+He is currently working on his Master’s degree in Data Science at the University of Minnesota.
+At Model 284, Sam focuses on basketball and football analytics and has contributed to Model 284’s College Basketball, NFL, and NBA projects.
+He lives in St. Louis Park, MN, where he enjoys being relentlessly let down by the local sports teams, working out, country music, making lists, and Star Wars.

 Evan Droen | Contributor

 Jack graduated from St. Olaf College in 2016 with a degree in Mathematics and Statistics.
 Though his baseball career peaked in Little League, he shows considerably more upside in the field of sports analytics.
-He focuses mostly on projects related to baseball and basketball.
+He focuses mostly on projects related to baseball, basketball, and the NFL.
 Besides working on data analysis projects, Jack also enjoys playing the piano, reading, and backpacking.
-Jack works as a marketing analyst in Eden Prairie, Minnesota.
+Jack works as a data scientist in Minneapolis.

 Eric currently works as a Business Analyst in Shoreview, Minnesota, while also averaging 13/8/5 in lunch-break YMCA pickup games.
 Eric studied Math and Statistics from St. Olaf, where he graduated in 2014.
 As a child, Eric dreamed of someday playing in the NBA.
 As an adult, he has settled for working on NBA projects with the Model284 team.
 Eric’s hobby’s include pickup sports, running, and snowboarding.